-As we move from the era of web services and apps to an era of AI-based systems, AI is becoming pervasive in all computing applications.
+Artificial Intelligence is becoming pervasive in all computing applications.
 Autonomous driving is changing how we use cars.
-Smartphones are becoming more intuitive and proactive.
+Industrial IoT is changing how we manufacture goods.
 Radical new business models are set to change our lives in ways we can’t imagine.

-Arm’s common architecture supports diverse AI applications and their specific requirements everywhere they need to run: from highly capable cores and interconnects for mega compute power in the data center, to extremely power-efficient microcontrollers for AI algorithms in highly constrained, battery-powered edge devices, such as wearables and sensors.
+As the demand for powerful compute accelerates, Arm’s common architecture supports diverse AI applications wherever they run: from highly capable cores and interconnects for mega compute power in the data center, to extremely power-efficient microcontrollers for AI algorithms in highly constrained, battery-powered edge endpoint devices, such as wearables and sensors.

-The Arm Pelion IoT platform, combined with Arm’s new class of advanced and ultra-efficient machine learning processors, is transforming the IoT into a global network of securely managed devices woven into the fabric of our digital world.
+The Arm Pelion IoT platform, combined with Arm’s new class of advanced and ultra-efficient machine learning processors, is transforming the IoT into a global network of securely managed smart endpoints woven into the fabric of our digital world.

 Pelion supports machine learning in IoT by enabling the capture of metadata generated by IoT devices and their environment.
 ML engines process metadata from several areas - connectivity, operating systems, and applications - to detect cybersecurity threats, and optimize operations of the devices and the networks in which they operate.